tarekziade/mongogo/README.md

 Configuration data is picked by the connector in Elasticsearch on a specific index.
 Some values can be encrypted.
 The service has a public/private key pair and publishes its public key at `http://localhost:9292/public_key`.
-That key can be used to encrypt data that only the service can read (things like Elasticsearch API keys or OAuht tokens).
+That key can be used to encrypt data that only the service can read (things like Elasticsearch API keys or OAuht tokens)

+The connector is fully driven by Elasticsearch, it picks sync jobs there.

+The demo includes a front-end web app called "Kibanana", that let you drive connectors and see their statuses.

 ## How to start and use the service